-Since the start of the coronavirus (COVID-19) pandemic in early 2020, many company personnel who typically work in an office and/or field environment have instead been working remotely from their homes (or “teleworking”) on a part-time or full-time basis.
-The United States (U.S.) Bureau of Labor Statistics reported that about one in four people employed in August 2020 teleworked or worked from home for pay because of the COVID-19 pandemic.
+Since early 2020, many company personnel who typically work in an office and/or field environment have instead been working remotely from their homes (or “teleworking”) on a part-time or full-time basis.
+The United States (U.S.) Bureau of Labor Statistics reported that about one in four people employed in August 2020 teleworked or worked from home for pay.
 The 24 percent (%) of workers who teleworked in August was down from 35% in May, the first month these data were collected.

-Moreover, there appears to be a growing belief that teleworking may become the new normal for many employees even after COVID-19 is under control or hopefully eradicated.
+Moreover, there appears to be a growing belief that teleworking may become the new normal for many employees.
 With that in mind, a question that arises is “To what extent must employers ensure that their home-based employees are working in a safe environment under the Occupational Safety and Health Act (OSH Act)” The quick answer is that it depends on the type of remote work.
 Conducting a Job Safety Analysis (JSA), for home-based workers may be appropriate and help satisfy some Occupational Safety and Health Administration’s (OSHA) requirements.

 Under the OSHA General Duty Clause (Section 5(a)(1) of the OSH Act), every employer has a general duty to furnish to each of its employees: "…employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”
 That duty applies regardless of the location where the employees are working, including the home of an employee.
 With that said, an employer is only responsible for ensuring that an employee has a safe and healthy workplace within the home, not a safe and healthy home .
 The employer is responsible only for preventing or correcting hazards to which employees may be exposed to during their work in the designated workplace of the home.
 A Job Hazard Analysis (JHA) or Activity Hazard Analysis (AHA) can help to identify hazards and associated risks for home-based workers.